What causes tooth decay?

 What is gingivitis?

-Gingivitis is the first stage of gum disease.
-It is inflammation of the gums.
+Gingivitis, also known as gum disease, is inflammation of the gums.
+It is often the first stage of periodontal disease.
 To determine if you have gingivitis, we examine your mouth and look for red, swollen, or bleeding gums.
 If you have gingivitis, we thoroughly clean your teeth and may schedule you for more frequent cleanings.
-We may also suggest a special mouthwash, toothbrush, other home care techniques.
+We may also suggest a special mouthwash or rinse and discuss your homecare technique.

 What kind of toothbrush do you recommend?